-SOP: How to Create a Tenant Improvement Agreement Improv What is a Tenant Improvement Agreement?A Tenant Improvement Agreement is a formal agreement to proceed with alterations or additions to the leased or licensed premises.
-All improvements are at the sole cost of the tenant (including, but not limited to: environmental assessments, abatement, etc.).
-When do I use this procedure?The following procedure should be used when a Child Care Operator would like to make improvements to their leased or licensed space.
-A Tenant Improvement is an alteration or addition to the leased or licensed premises (including, but not limited to: erecting partitions, installing furnishings or equipment, installing playground structures, painting, major and minor repairs, etc.). sed space. leased or partitions, Step # Task Stakeholder Responsible 1 Submit the Request, Quote and Approvals to Development Early Learning Early Learning 2 Intake request to create tenant improvement agreement Development Services 2.1 Review and confirm all required documents and approvals are Development Services 3 Create report in escribe for Small Business Council (SBC) Development Services 3.1 Review report and workflow to SBC for approval Development Development Services 4 Review report Small Business 5 Receive Action After report and approval from SBC Development Services 5.1 If not approved by SBC, advise Early Learning, Principal, SQS and Development Tenant Services 5.2 If approved by SBC, advise Early Learning, Principal, SQS and Development Services 6 Send information to Board Solicitor for agreement drafting Development 7 Draft agree ment and execute signing with Tenant and TCDSB Board Solicitor
+SOP: How to Create a Tenant Improvement Agreement Improv A Tenant Improvement Agreement is a formal agreement to proceed with alterations or additions to the leased or licensed premises.
+All improvements are at the sole cost of the tenant (including, but not limited to: environmental assessments, abatement, etc.). - The following procedure should be used when a Child Care Operator would like to make improvements to their leased or licensed space.
+A Tenant Improvement is an alteration or addition to the leased or licensed premises (including, but not limited to: erecting partitions, installing furnishings or equipment, installing playground structures, painting, major and minor repairs, etc.). sed space. leased or partitions, Step # Task Stakeholder Responsible 1 Submit the Services Request, Quote and Approvals to Development Early Learning 2 Intake request to create tenant improvement agreement Development Services 2.1 Review and confirm all required documents and approvals are complete Developm Development Services 3 Development Services 3.1 Development Services 4 Small Business 5 Receive Action After report and approval from SBC Development Services 5.1 If not approved by SBC, advise Early Learning, Principal, SQS and Development Services 5.2 If approved by SBC, advise Early Learning, Principal, SQS and Development Services 6 Sond information to Board Solicitor for agreement drafting Development 7 Draft agree ment and execute signing with Tenant and TCDSB Board Solicitor